berges01/IS565-project/README.md

 * If your version of chrome is 112-114 you will be alerted that your application is out of date, instructions will be provided on how to update chrome, and a list of your current vulnerabilites will be provided

 ## Proof of Value
+(image.png)
+The provided image includes the results of the scan being run locally on a machine.
+The results inform the user of the version of Chrome they are currently using and provides a link that allows them to update to the newest version.

+Further down in the results it provides a list of known vulnerabilities with that version of Chrome.
+It gives details about each of the vulnerabilities to help inform the user of the risks they are facing by continuing to run that version of Chrome.